-You can create snapshots from an existing Droplet in order to save all contents from the Droplet’s disk.
+You can create snapshots from an existing Droplet in order to save all of the current contents from the Droplet’s disk.

-Depending on the services running on the Droplet, you may want to power off the Droplet before taking a Snapshot in order to ensure all applications have written out data to disk.
-For example, many databases don’t guarantee data consistency on disk unless the database service is stopped or the entire Droplet is powered off.
+Depending on the services running on the Droplet, you may want to power off the Droplet before taking a snapshot in order to ensure all applications have written out their data to disk.
+For example, many databases don’t guarantee data consistency on disk unless the database service is stopped or the entire Droplet is powered off first.

 To power off a Droplet from the command line, issue the

 sudo shutdown -h now

 To power off a Droplet through the Control Panel, click the Droplet name from the list of Droplets, and click on the ON switch in the upper-right corner, then click Turn off from the pop-up warning window.

 Once the Droplet is powered off, you can take a snapshot knowing that all data has been written out to the Droplet’s disk, and therefore will be saved in the snapshot.